commandus/lorawan-network-server/README.md

 Option "txt" is slow and useful for debug only.

-Options "gwStatStorageType", "deviceStatStorageType" values are
+Options "gwStatStorageType", "deviceStatStorageType" bands are

 - file
 - post